devenspear/web0101.com/README.md

 - Graduation: Detach from web0101 by adding a custom domain to the prototype’s Vercel project.
 Optionally mark `status: "graduated"` manually or by extending the admin.

+### Deployments, preview protection, and customer domains

+- The admin tool only wires up domains; it does **not** toggle Vercel preview/production protection.
+If a project has preview protection turned on, any alias pointed at a *preview* deployment will show the Vercel login wall to visitors.
+- To keep subdomains public, ensure there is a production deployment for the target project (push to the project’s production branch or run `vercel --prod`) and attach the alias after that build finishes.
+Production deployments are public even when preview protection remains on for previews.
+- If you intentionally want to drop preview protection programmatically, you would need to call Vercel’s `/v9/projects` API to update `passwordProtection` for the entire project.
+We currently leave this as a manual dashboard action for safety.

 ## Notes
 - The registry is fetched from GitHub raw content so directory updates appear without redeploys.
 - Later enhancements: automatic creation of GitHub repos from a template, automated Vercel project creation, search, tagging, archive/delete flows, shadcn/ui components.
+- Admin sessions last for up to one hour of inactivity.
+Re-authentication is required whenever a new browser session begins.
+- The public landing page and admin surfaces intentionally use a dark, glassmorphism-inspired theme; adjust Tailwind tokens in `src/app/globals.css` if you want to rebrand.

 ## Local development

 - `npm install`
 - `npm run dev`